Mayor Pro Tem

-City Council meetings are cablecast live on Cox Communications, Channel 30 and on Channel 855 (digital format), and are rebroadcast on Monday, Wednesday, and Friday evenings at 5:00 p.m., and Tuesday at 6:00 p.m. the week after the Council meeting.
+City Council meetings are cablecast live on Cox Communications, Channel 855 (digital format), and are rebroadcast on Monday, Tuesday, Wednesday, Thursday, and Friday evenings at 6:00 p.m. the week after the Council meeting.

 Members of the public may address the Council on items included in the agenda or on topics that are not included in the agenda.
 Any person wishing to speak must complete a "Request to Speak" form, which is available at the door, and submit it to the City Clerk prior to the calling of that agenda item by the Mayor.